dermotduffy/frigate-hass-card/README.md

 Note that no (other) automated updates are permitted when [scan mode](#scan-mode) is being triggered.

-In the below "Trigger Entities" refers to the combination of `view.update_entities` and the `trigger_by_entities` for the currently selected camera (which in turn will also include the occupancy and motion sensor entities for Frigate cameras if `trigger_by_occupancy` and `trigger_by_motion` options are enabled).
+In the below "Trigger Entities" refers to the combination of `view.update_entities` and the `triggers.entities` for the currently selected camera (which in turn will also include the occupancy and motion sensor entities for Frigate cameras if `triggers.occupancy` and `triggers.motion` options are enabled, see [Trigger Configuration](#camera-triggers)).

 | `view . update_seconds` | `view . timeout_seconds` | `view . update_force` | Trigger Entities | Behavior |
 | :-: | :-: | :-: | :-: | - |